 4. Low interest rates.

-When I refinanced my house two years ago, I thought I’d never see interest rates that low ever again.
+When I refinanced my house a few years ago, I thought I’d never see interest rates that low ever again.
 Imagine my surprise when rates continued to fluctuate and banks were offering 15 year loans as low as 2.75%.
 Could you imagine a mortgage with a rate as low as 2.75%?
 That’s less than the average 3% inflation rate.

 If you were lucky enough to lock into one of these ultra low rates, then you’re basically paying a historical low of almost next to nothing for your mortgage.